It’s not what you know, it’s who you know.

 To some extent, you’re stroking their ego.
 But be genuine.
 Truly listen.
 There’s nothing worse than someone who says they’d like to learn from you but then knows all the answers.
 If you don’t mean it, don’t say it.

 Oh, and don’t forget common courtesy.
 Follow up with a “Thank You” note.
-It’s a good way to grease the skids and make sure you get the follow up meeting your hoping for.
+It’s a good way to grease the skids and make sure you get the follow-up meeting you’re hoping for.